 Some material may present unique administrative recordkeeping issues because, unlike with privileged documents, agencies may not waive requirements to protect information contained therein.
-Some obvious examples revolve on highly protected governmental information, but the vast majority of protected information issues arising in rulemaking revolve on copyright, personal information, and confidential business information.
+Some obvious examples revolve on highly protected governmental information, but the vast majority of protected information issues arising in rulemaking revolve on around copyright, personal information, and confidential business information.
+Each agency must consider also whether information must be managed to permit or restrict access to specific personnel, potentially including a record custodian.